 Judge Jessica Mangum denied bond for Marquise Robinson and Jewayne Price Tuesday morning.

 Both men faced nine counts of aggravated assault/battery and a charge of attempted murder.

-Robinson’s unlawful carrying of a pistol charge was not address in the hearing, and a spokesperson for CPD said it will be addressed on a different court date.
+Robinson’s unlawful carrying of a pistol charge was not addressed in the hearing, and a spokesperson for CPD said it will be addressed on a different court date.

-Prosecutors said the shooting was the result of a conflict which dated back to 2018.
+Prosecutors said the shooting was the result of a conflict that dated back to 2018.

 Robinson did not have a defense attorney.

 Rep. Todd Rutherford (D-Richland) represented Price in court.